-A 27-year-old female asked:
+A 22-year-old female asked:

-my grandma has als and can't move on her own and she also hardly swallows the food. what to do to stop this decease from progressing?any medicines?
+My grandma has als and can't move on her own and she also hardly swallows the food. what to do to stop this decease from progressing?any medicines?

 Neurology 34 years experience

 No: Sounds like your grandma is in a fairly advanced stage so she must have ALS for a while quite enough time to discuss her decease with her doctors.I find it a stretch to believe that you haven't been told not once but repeatedly that this decease has no cure and that the only approved drug riluzole only slows it a little. for more information about this decease check out http://www.alsa.org.

 Last updated May 21, 2016